RV Living with Dogs – 27 Helpful Tips & Tricks

 If your dog is calm and quiet, you will not have any issues leaving them in your RV.
 However, if your dog has separation anxiety and barks like a maniac when you leave (like Ted), you will need to restrict the amount of time they are left alone.

-To limit the time Ted is left alone in the RV, we try to find dog friendly restaurants and activities at each new destination.
-If we are going to leave Ted by himself in the RV, we go on a long walk to tire him out first.
+To limit the time Ted is left alone in the RV, we try to find dog-friendly restaurants and activities at each new destination.
+If we leave Ted alone in the RV, we go on a long walk to tire him out first.

-Then, we turn on the fan and the TV (click here to learn how to watch TV in an RV) to drown out any barking.
-We also let our neighbors know that our dog tends to bark, and ask them to contact us instead of the park office if they have issues with the noise.
+Then, we turn on the fan and the TV (click here to learn how to watch TV in an RV) to drown out his barking.
+We also let our neighbors know that our dog tends to bark and ask them to contact us instead of the park office if they have issues with the noise.

 Safety for RV Dogs